 As a recipient of federal education funding, Seattle University is required to manage educational records consistent with the requirements of FERPA.
-To ensure consistent observance of these requirements, the university has developed training for employees and student employees, which must be repeated every two years.
+To ensure consistent observance of these requirements, the University has developed training for employees and student employees, which must be repeated every two years.

 Employee FERPA Training

-For all Seattle University faculty and staff, FERPA training is done through the Human Resources Department and can be reached at 206-296-5870.
+For all Seattle University faculty and staff, FERPA training is assigned by the Human Resources Department which can be reached at 206-296-5870.
 New faculty and staff are required to take this training during their first two weeks of employment.
 Administrative computing system and reporting tool access will not be granted until the training is complete and completion is notated.

 Student Employee FERPA Training

-For all Seattle University student employees, we have an on-line training program.
-This training takes approximately 20 minutes.
+For all Seattle University student employees, the University provides an on-line training program.
+This training takes approximately 20 minutes to complete.
 All student employees are required to take training as part of the hiring process.

-A record of individuals who have completed FERPA training will be maintained by the university.
-Access to administrative computing systems, including Colleague and SUDDS, will be allowed only after completion of FERPA training.
+A record of individuals who have completed FERPA training will be maintained by the University.

 Any questions regarding this policy should be directed to the Office of the Registrar.